whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 This is normal in healthy-nation militaries: the warriors choose the best leaders and willingly follow them as long as they lead well, but there is zero submissive obedience.
 This explains why Sioux man Red Cloud said that, before colonization, "We were as free as the winds and like the eagle, heard no man's commands.
 We fought our enemies and feasted our friends."[xxx-black elk life of an american visionary|black robe days]

-Major Ana Maria described the clear hierarchy in the Zapatista military, and how she even needed permission to have sexual partners or get married.
+Major Ana Maria described the hierarchy in the Zapatista military, and how she needed permission to have sexual partners or get married.
 The military had strict rules to ensure they maintained cohesion and safety as they prepared and carried out their revolution.
 And yet, because they chose the best servant-leaders and avoided corruption, even this strict hierarchy and its rules were in service of the greater good, and Ana Maria willingly agreed.[xxx-ezln ramona san crist]

 Because each person accepts personal responsibility to _choose who to follow,_ healthy nations select incredibly capable military leaders.
 In fact, healthy-nation militaries were formidable opponents for the United States until the late 1800s, which explains why the US army named so much military equipment after them, including the UH-72 Lakota utility helicopter, AH-64 Apache attack helicopter, and C-12 Huron transport aircraft.[xxx-medium weapon names]